 Benatar’s video remake of a 1966 Young Rascals hit followed The Buggles on the cablecast.
-It’s fitting that “You Better Run” was the second video played on MTV, as the song is the second track on Benatar’s second album, 1980’s “Crimes of Passion”.
-The tune was also featured on the soundtrack to the movie “Roadie” starring Meat Loaf.
-And yes, it was the second song on that album, too.
+It’s fitting that “You Better Run” was the second video played on MTV, as the song is the second track on Benatar’s second album, 1980’s “Crimes of Passion.”
+The tune was also featured on the soundtrack to the movie “Roadie,” starring Meat Loaf.
+It was the second song on that album, too.

 3. “She Won't Dance With Me" by Rod Stewart